dmenne/d13cbreath/README.md

 ## What it does
 The software is being developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
 Thanks to Andreas Steingötter, Benjamin Misselwitz, Mark Fox and Werner Schwizer.
-And to Kirill Müller for supporting the RSqlite package.

-* Reads several formats of 13C data: IRIS/Wagner (partially supported), BreathID
+* Reads several formats of 13C data: IRIS/Wagner, BreathID and generic CSV
-* Creates sample data and writes sample SQLite database; default database is in `<HOME>/Gastrobase2/Gastrobase2.sqlite`.
-* Fits Beta-Exponential nonlinear function using `nls`.
+* Fits Beta-Exponential nonlinear function using `nls`, which gives successful estimates for 90% of PDR curves
-* Fits Wagner-Nelson, with terminal slope estimated from Bluck-Coward fit.
+* Fits Wagner-Nelson, with terminal slope estimated from Bluck-Coward fit
 * Computes population fit with `nlme` using all data in database
-* See documentation of function `bluckCoward` for examples, including how to use `nlme` for stuborn or highly incomplete cases.
+* Computes Bayesian non-linear population fit with Stan for multiple records
+* Computes prior-constraing Bayesian non-linear fit for single records
 * For additional examples, see the folder `tests/testthat` of the source package
 * [A comparison of results with nls, nlme](http://menne-biomed.de/blog/de/breath-test-stan) and Bayesian [Stan](http://www.mc-stan.org).
 * See the example in the documentation of `t50BluckCoward` for a comparison with published data.
 Most cases agree with those published here, but there are some exceptions; possible a typo in the published table?